Bunlde-of-His/quantas_scraper/README.rst

 1. Navigate to the Qantas Hotels webpage.
 2. Simulate random cursor movements to mimic real user behavior.
 3. Capture network responses to extract room rate data via the hidden API.
-4. Save the extracted data to `rates.json`.
+4. Save the required data to `rates.json`.
+5. Save all data about hotel rooms to `response.json`
-5. Generate check-in and check-out dates and save them to `Checkin_Checkout/checkin_checkout_dates.csv`.
+6. Collects hotel_id check-in and check-out dates from the url and save them to `Checkin_Checkout/checkin_checkout_dates.csv`.